simplworld/simpl.world.website/_docs/services/simpl-react/simpl/lowlevel-decorators.md

 typically have access to their own scenarios and their world's shared scenarios.
 In multi-player games, leaders typically have access to their own scenarios and to all world scenarios.

-The `loadRunDataOnDemand` argument passed to the `simpl` decorator controls whether world data in multi-player game runs gets loaded when a user logs in.
-By default, the world data for all the runs the user is in gets loaded.
+The `loadRunDataOnDemand` argument passed to the `simpl` decorator controls whether the complete scope tree of all runs the user is in get loaded when a user logs in.
+By default, all the data of all runs the user is in get loaded.
+When this argument is set to `true`, only the user's runuser and run objects get loaded.
+Turning this argument on for leaders can speed up their log in process if they are in several runs.
-To turn off loading of world data for leaders, set this argument as follows: `loadRunDataOnDemand: LEADER`.
+To turn off loading the complete run scope trees for leaders, set this argument as follows: `loadRunDataOnDemand: LEADER`.